x676f64/Testssl.sh-JSON-Merger/README.md

 3. Execute with `sh merge.sh`
 4. You'll find your spread sheet in the **/scan/** directory.

-Note: Your modified testssl.sh *.json output files are stored in the **/backup_scans** folder. -- useless --
+Note: Modified *.json output files are stored in the **/backup_scans** folder for debugging purpose.